What Is Scalp Psoriasis?

 Scalp Psoriasis Causes

 The medical community has not yet clearly defined what causes psoriasis, or any of its related conditions.
 The exact cause of this autoimmune disease is not fully understood.
-Many doctors believe that scalp psoriasis may be caused by any of the following:
+Many dermatologists believe that scalp psoriasis may be caused by any of the following:

 - Genetic predisposition